 Whether using fuel cells to create electricity, or internal combustion, hydrogen cars also have equivalent range to gasoline vehicles – you’re not going to have to stop more frequently to fuel up.

-Zero Tailpipe Emissions
+Hydrogen Vehicles: Zero Tailpipe Emissions

 Whether processed in a fuel cell stack to make electricity or burned during combustion, hydrogen creates zero tailpipe emissions.
 In a fuel cell stack, hydrogen is electrolyzed with oxygen from the environment creating an electrical current and producing H20 – otherwise known as water – as its only emissions.
 You can literally drink from the tailpipe!

 Hydrogen combustion cars burn hydrogen in an engine in a similar way to gasoline.
 In fact, since hydrogen burns more quickly than gasoline, a hydrogen combustion car is very responsive and exciting to drive.
 And it still produces only water as emissions.

 The best thing about hydrogen is refueling time.
 Electric cars can take several hours to charge on a Level 2 (220-volt) charger or can take half an hour or more on even the fastest Level 3 (DC) charger, making them inconvenient on long trips where you want to fuel up and go.

 Hydrogen, on the other hand, can be stored in pressurized tanks and can refuel a car in a matter of minutes – even for large commercial vehicles.
 This reduces downtime on long journeys and improves efficiency for commercial vehicles.
 Which is why hydrogen is likely the game-changer that long-haul trucking needs to go zero emissions.